Full spectrum of Love numbers of Reissner-Nordstrom black hole in D-dimensions: Conclusions

 In this paper, we computed the tidal Love numbers of $D$ dimensional RN black holes in all perturbation channels.
 We obtained the effective action for the perturbations and successfully diagonalized them to arrive at a set of master equations.
 We showed that tensor perturbations are governed by hypergeometric functions and the vector perturbations satisfy Heun type equations in general.
 The scalar perturbations obey more complicated equations which might be reduced to simpler equations using the trick employed in $D=4$, which deserves further study in the future.

 From the master equations, we extracted Love numbers in various sector.
 In the tensor and vector sectors, we recovered known results in the literature.
-In the scalar sector, we observed that the Love numbers vanish when the effective multipolar index $\tilde{\ell}\in\mathbb{N}$, analogous to the Schawrzschild black hole.
+In the scalar sector, we observed that the Love numbers vanish when the effective multipolar index $\tilde{\ell}\in\mathbb{N}$, analogous to the Schwarzschild black hole.
 It is possible that the vanishing of tidal Love numbers in higher dimensions can be associated with certain accidental symmetry.
 As expected, when $\tilde{\ell}\in\mathbb{N}+\frac12$, the scalar Love numbers exhibit logarithmic running behaviors and when $\tilde{\ell}\notin\mathbb{N}$, the scalar Love numbers are finite real values.

 In this work, we focused on the purely electric RN black hole.
 It is conceivable that via electromagnetic duality, our results can be generalized to dyonically charged black hole.
 We would like to consider spherically symmetric black hole in Einstein-Maxwell-dilaton system, some of which do admit analytically solutions.
-Finally, it should be interesting to consider nonlinear tidal Love numbers for charged black holes as was done for the neutral ones \cite{DeLuca:2023mio}.
+It should also be interesting to consider nonlinear tidal Love numbers for charged black holes as was done for the neutral ones \cite{DeLuca:2023mio}.
+In \cite{Cvetic:2021vxa}, the Love numbers of four-dimensional rotating STU black holes were analyzed.
+These results show that, for black holes in string theory and supergravity, the behavior of the Love numbers at the two-derivative level matches that of conventional black holes (e.g., Schwarzschild black holes).
+However, when higher-derivative terms are included, the stringy parameter $\alpha'$ will also contributes to the Love numbers and potentially lift up the degeneracy.
+Thus we would also like to investigate Love numbers of black holes in string theory with $\alpha'$ corrections \cite{Ma:2025vnr,Hu:2025aji, Ma:2021opb, Ma:2022nwq, Ozkan:2024euj}.
+Finally, our techinques may be generalized to study linear response of charged AdS black branes \cite{Ge:2008ak} or holes, which may lead to interesting applications in holography in diverse dimensions.